flynn-chen/Coronavirus-Home-Testing-Kit/README.md

 Next, you must order three RNA primers specific to COVID-19 according to the CDC guideline.
 The sequences could be found here: https://www.cdc.gov/coronavirus/2019-ncov/lab/rt-pcr-panel-primer-probes.html.
 The key is to design custom primers for COVID-19.
 For Thermo Fischer, it could be found here: https://www.thermofisher.com/order/custom-genomic-products/tools/genotyping/.
 Copy over the forward and reverse primers for N1-N3 along with RP (serving as control).

-Lastly, real-time PCR needs to quickly cycle between 50°C to 95°C, so readjust the temperature of the second cup of water from before.
-Follow the temperature settings specified here on page 18: http://tools.thermofisher.com/content/sfs/manuals/cms_041280.pdf.
+Lastly, real-time PCR needs to quickly cycle between 50°C to 95°C, so readjust the temperature of the second cup of water from 35°C to 50°C so that it follows the temperature settings specified here on page 18: http://tools.thermofisher.com/content/sfs/manuals/cms_041280.pdf.

 Perform Real-time PCR using the previous four sets of experiments (N1, N2, N3, RP) For every cycle: